DMIT2504/dmit2504-e01-spring2020term-courseproject-irenaliu/README.md

 ![Android SDK Manager](/Pictures-For-Notes/sdk-manager.jpg)

 Next, we need to add Google Play Services to the new project.
-Go to your build.gradle file and add the following Google Services dependencies
+Go to your build.gradle file and add the following Google Services dependencies.
+Click Sync in the top right after adding.
 ```java
     //Google Services Dependencies
     implementation 'com.google.android.gms:play-services-maps:17.0.0'